piyush-cha/Dynamic-Calendar/README.md

 # Dynamic Event Calendar Application

 ## **Objective**
-A **Dynamic Event Calendar Application** built with React.js to showcase advanced logic, clean UI design, and deployment capabilities.
+The **Dynamic Event Calendar Application** is designed to provide users with an interactive and user-friendly platform to manage events effectively.
+It evaluates advanced React.js logic, clean UI design principles, and deployment capabilities.

 ---